joealden/corum-client/README.md

 yarn
 yarn start
 ```
 This will start the dev server.
 If your browser does not automatically open up a new browser window at the servers address, it can be located at `http://localhost:3000`.
-As mentioned above, the page will automatically reload when a change is made to the source code.

 ##### Deployment (Create a Production Build)